Posterior covariance information criterion for general loss functions: Proposed method

 \subsection{Theoretical results}

-This subsection presents the theoretical support for the use of $\mathrm{PCIC}_{\mathrm{G}}$.
+On the basis of the IJ approximation discussed in the previous subsection, this section presents the theoretical support for the use of $\mathrm{PCIC}_{\mathrm{G}}$.
 The same result holds for $\mathrm{PCIC}_{\mathrm{P}}$, and it is omitted.
-To provide mathematically unblemished results, we set several conditions.
-In the conditions, we use the following additional notations: For $w=(w_{1},\ldots,w_{n})$ with $w_{i}\in[0,1]$, we define the weighted quasi-posterior distribution